learn-co-curriculum/java-object-lab-1/README.md

 ## Instructions

-The starter project contains a class named `Book` with a `main` method that contains comments outline the lab tasks.
+The starter project contains a class named `Book` with a `main` method that contains comments outlining the lab tasks.

 You will use IntelliJ's debugger and the Java Visualizer to view object state.
 Recall that you can stop the debugger session at any point by pressing the red square icon: